 If you are looking for ways to save money on those expensive rockwool cubes, Tikki O. makes a side by side experiment to see how well lettuce seeds germinate on cotton balls compared with rockwool.
 It looks like the cotton balls are a great alternative, cheaper too!

-Seed Germination Paper Towel – another cheap seed germination technique
+Seed starting on Paper Towel – another cheap seed starting technique

 Of course, seeds germination doesn’t have to be complicated or expensive at all.
 You can use paper towel inside ziplock bags and you’re good to go!
 Growing seeds with paper towel method can really help your germination rate and increase your seed sprouting percentage as you learn how to germinate.
 The ziplock back creates a Greenhouse Effect inside the bag and as long as you provide heat and a little light you will love the results.

 Hydroponic seed kit starting

 If you are lucky and have an automatic hydroponic system like Aerogarden things are very easy.
 They come with a per-seeded hydroponic pots – you just need to start the system and drop the pots inside:

 You can germinate even your own seeds with an grow anything kit where you simply use the Aerogarden system and replace their ready made pots with your own: